 Mason Korea (119 Songdomunhwa-ro, Yeonsu-gu, Incheon, Korea) G201

 Children’s literature is fueled by a paradox.
-It praises the idea that children are close to Nature, that children embody the ideal of living free from all social constraints.
-At the same time, because families and societies care about their values and about their future, children’s literature is at its core a socializing project, one that directs strong ideological messages at children.
+It praises the idea that the child is close to Nature, to the ideal of living free from all social constraints.
+At the same time, because families and societies care about their values and their future, children’s literature is at its core a socializing project, one that directs strong ideological messages at children.

 This course introduces the critical study of children’s literature, offering an introduction to the history of the genre and to the tools of literary analysis.
 It will begin with the Anglo-American tradition, then focus on writing for and about children from colonial-era Korea, a key time in the development of Korean ideas about childhood and the child’s role in national identity.
-It will include short essays, quizzes, exams, and a group project: translating colonial-era Korean children’s literature and reflecting on the process of translation.
-This project will require multi-lingual students and those who speak only English to work together and draw on what they have learned about children’s literature as a genre to translate into English a short story from the colonial era now available only in Korean, and to write about the decisions they made as translators.
+It will include short essays, quizzes, and a group project: creating a website on colonial-era Korean children’s literature.
+This project will require multi-lingual students and those who speak only English to work together to find relevant images from the Seoul Museum of History archives, and to translate into English and to write introductions for several stories from that era now available only in Korean.

 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.